Understanding the Importance of Pay Stubs Why Employees and Employers Must Keep Them

 Best Practices for Managing Pay Stub Records

-• Use Digital Storage: Keep PDF versions with secure backups in cloud or encrypted systems.
+• Use Digital Storage: Store PDF versions with secure backups in cloud or encrypted systems.

-• Set Retention Periods: Retain pay stubs for at least 3–7 years depending on regulations and audit risk.
+• Set Retention Periods: Keep pay stubs for at least 3–7 years, depending on regulations and audit requirements.

 • Restrict Access: Limit access to HR and payroll staff to protect employee privacy.

-• Leverage Payroll Tools: Use employer payroll portals or self-service systems to securely store and retrieve records.
+• Leverage Payroll Tools: Use payroll portals or self-service systems to securely store and retrieve records.
+Explore our Pay Stub Generator for easy creation of accurate stubs.

 Importance of Pay Stubs for Legal and Financial Security